MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-analytics.md

 ---
 # Network Similarity Sample (Analytics)

-In this tutorial, you compute network similarity score and top related affiliations in Microsoft Academic Graph (MAG) using Azure Data Analytics (U-SQL).
+In this sample, you compute network similarity score and top related affiliations in Microsoft Academic Graph (MAG) using Azure Data Analytics (U-SQL).

 ## Prerequisites